Squirtle007/CUDA-Q/README.md

 <br>
 <br>

 **Step 7.
-To access additional tutorials in this repository, use the following git clone command:**
+To access additional tutorials in this repository, use the following `git clone` command**
 ```
 git clone https://github.com/Squirtle007/CUDA_Quantum.git
 ```